repercussive/javascript-exercises/README.md

 When all of the tests within an exercise have been enabled (i.e. `.skip` has been removed) and all the tests are passing, that means you have completed the task!

+Each exercise has one or more example solutions, found within the exercise's `/solution` folder.
+You can use this to compare against your own solution.
+Keep in mind that there are often many valid ways of solving the same problem.